Introduction

 The cause of Narcolepsy can have several underlying reasons.
 Practically all narcolepsy sufferers have deficient and shallow hypocretin levels – which is the natural and commonly occurring chemical in our brain that increases wakefulness and regulates one’s REM sleep.

-While not completely comprehensible, current studies and research suggest that narcolepsy may result from a mixture of multiple factors when combined, result in a lack of hypocretin being created within our bodies.
+While not completely comprehensible, current studies and research suggest that narcolepsy may result from a mixture of multiple factors when combined, resulting in a lack of hypocretin being created within our bodies.

 These factors include the following three items: